You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Extended Wear

-Acuvue Oasys extended wear contact lenses are designed to ensure long lasting hydration of the eyes.
+Acuvue Oasys Acuvue Oasys extended-wear contact lenses are designed to ensure long-lasting hydration of the eyes.
 They also offer UV protection to users and have a subtle marking to help you know if they are inside out.
-Acuvue Oasys lenses can be worn for up to six consecutive days without needing to be taken out, however they stop being ‘two weeklies’ at this point and need to be binned after one week rather than two.
+Acuvue Oasys lenses can be worn for up to six consecutive days without needing to be taken out, however, they stop being ‘two weeklies’ at this point and need to be binned after one week rather than two.

 Toric/Astigmatism

 You may also wonder why some toric contact lenses have small lines or markings on them.
-These markings are helpful in identifying where the toric lens should be sitting in the eye, especially for opticians when fitting such lenses.
+These markings help identify where the toric lens should be sitting in the eye, especially for opticians when fitting such lenses.

-It’s worth noting that toric contact lenses can cost a little more than normal lenses because of the technology being used to optimise vision and the way in which these lenses are cut.
+It’s worth noting that toric contact lenses can cost a little more than normal lenses because of the technology being used to optimise vision and how these lenses are cut.

-Dailies AquaComfort Plus Toric are ultra-thin to ensure they are simple to put in and remove from the eye.
-They also minimise rotation during use to help to maintain clear and crisp vision for those with astigmatism.
+Dailies AquaComfort Plus Toric Dailies AquaComfort Plus Toric are ultra-thin to ensure they are simple to put in and remove from the eye.
+They also minimise rotation during use to help maintain clear and crisp vision for those with astigmatism.

 Multifocal